 Dr. Dominic Dickson

-Department of Physics, University of Liverpool (retired)
+Department of Physics, University of Liverpool (retired), co-author of Why aren’t secondary students interested in physics?

 “Reading this work helped me to understand physics better.”